 In Goma and Bukavu, the Team of Experts visited the Special Police for the Protection of Children and the Prevention of Sexual Violence (in French "Police spéciale de Protection de l'Enfant et de Prevention des Violences Sexuelles", hereinafter referred to as EPEPVS) to assess their current needs and increasing challenges due to the deteriorating security situation.
-Access areas where judicial authorities can be temporarily deployed, which requires United Nations support.
+Access to monitor, report, and respond to cases of sexual violence, to justice remains extremely limited, often to urban centers, or areas where judicial authorities can be temporarily deployed, which requires United Nations support.
 Victim protection remains particularly challenging and protection measures can often only be consistently provided during the trial phase and in most cases require the support of international partners.
 The TOE advocated to the authorities in Kinshasa for the allocation of additional resources for the EPEPVS, especially in localities facing recent allegations of sexual violence resulting from the escalation of violence.